Help Finding Your Way

 I’m Jack, and I help people feel more at home in their relationships, lives, and bodies.

 As a Marriage and Family Therapist and an AASECT Certified Sex Therapist, I help people dealing with a wide range of challenges.
-But I work primarily with people who have experienced loss and trauma in the past and are having a hard time getting their feet on the ground today.
+But I work primarily with people who have experienced loss and trauma and are having a hard time getting their feet on the ground because of it.
 Maybe you’re here because trauma has affected how you relate to your partner and you want to save your relationship.
 Or possibly you’re trying to trust them and people again in general.
-Maybe you’ve internalized negative messages about sex because of what you’ve been through and you want to feel more at peace in your mind and body.
+Maybe you’ve internalized negative messages about sex because of what you’ve been through and you want to feel more comfortable in your skin.
 Whether you’re here to navigate relationship problems, to work through how to let it all go, or to heal from sexual shame, I have training and knowledge that has helped a lot of people just like you.

 Whatever brings you here, I provide a space where your story is honored.
 Together, we’ll work with approaches that respect you, your values, and your goals and move you along the path closer to peace.